Mental Health Matters

 If you or someone is in crisis, call or text 988 to reach the Suicide and Crisis Lifeline, or chat with them online.
 In an emergency call 911.

 The Mental Health Matters Team is a collaboration of community organizations and volunteers who address community mental health.
 Poor mental health among community members, stigma, and the lack of access to mental health resources have been identified as major health issues Wood County residents face.
-These findings were identified in our public health data which was collected through multiple methods including a community survey, one on ones, community meetings, and focus groups.
-To join the Mental Health Matters Team, please contact David Strong at 715-421-8948 or David.Strong@woodcountywi.gov
+These findings were identified in our public health data, which was collected through multiple methods, including a community survey, one-on-ones, community meetings, and focus groups.
+To join the Mental Health Matters Team, please contact Bailey Slark at 715-421-8948 or Bailey.Slark@woodcountywi.gov

 Training Opportunities: